AWC-Tech/SQLDB/README.md

 This is an SQL Database I made for a Stardance website I created.
 This Database uses Microsoft Azure, which makes it more difficult to display.
 So I inserted the code here.

+**_PLEASE READ TO THE END OF THE PAGE_**

-**ALL INFORMATION IN THIS DATABASE BELONGS TO https://worldofoutlaws.com/sprintcars/historical-stats-sprint-cars/all-time-wins/ AND OTHER RESPECTIVE HOLDERS**
+**ALL INFORMATION IN THIS DATABASE BELONGS TO <br>
+https://worldofoutlaws.com/sprintcars/historical-stats-sprint-cars/all-time-wins/ AND OTHER RESPECTIVE HOLDERS**

 How I made the Database